-We have previously audited the Arbor Trace Condominium Association, Inc. 2020 financial statements, and our report dated July 26, 2021 expressed an unmodified opinion on those audited financial statements.
-In our opinion, the summarized comparative information presented herein as of and for the year ended has been derived.
+We have previously audited the Arbor Trace Condominium Association, Inc. 2021 financial statements, and our report dated May 31, 2022 expressed an unmodified opinion on those audited financial statements.
+In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2020, is consistent, in all material respects, with the audited financial statements from which it has been derived.